ahundredhellos/ahundredhellos.github.io/_posts/2017-11-05-choosing-paths.md

 <strong>1.5 - Explicitly conveying intent in-person </strong>

 It's the Tinder of real-life.
-Signaling to women how you are also a sexual creature, and how you can fulfull her sexual desires.
+Signaling to women how you are also a sexual creature, and how you can fulfill her sexual desires.
 Making eye contact just long enough to see the color of their eyes.
+Speaking with a tone of strong conviction, "I want you and you want me, we both know it so why play games?".
+But alas, this is a temporary affair, an ephemeral, discrete affair.

+<strong>2 - Direct approach: